 where x is the instance indexes of frame $t$.
 Then the predicted target $\hat{\mathbf{j}}$ can be computed as the expectation of the distribution:

-We can establish a cross-entropy loss between the predicted target $\hat{\mathbf{j}}$ with the ground-truth target $j$, which is stable and easy to converge during the training process.
-The matching loss can be defined as follow:
+We use the cross-entropy loss to optimize the ground-truth target $j$ and the predicted target $\hat{\mathbf{j}}$, which is stable and easy to converge during the training process.
+The matching loss can be defined as follows:

 where $p$ represents the probability of correspondence between the ground-truth target $j$ and the predicted target $\hat{\mathbf{j}}$, i.e., $p(\mathbf{j}|\mathbf{i},\mathbf{M}, \mathbf{N})$. $y$ is binary indicator if predicted target $\hat{\mathbf{j}}$ is the correct classification for ground-truth target $j$.